marciopocebon/go-web-scaffolding/CONTRIBUTING.md

 - Create a topic branch
 - Make commits of logical units
 - Check for unnecessary whitespace with ```git diff --check``` before committing
-- Make sure your commit messages are in the proper format
+- Make sure your commit messages are in the proper format:
-- Release changes (if necessary) following [Github workflow](https://help.github.com/articles/creating-releases/)

 ```
 (XYZ-1234) Make the example in CONTRIBUTING imperative and concrete